 Prediction: “This is not a holiday camp,” said Kyle Lightbourne to The Royal Gazette newspaper last week.
 “This is the tournament we would really love to do well in and, for us as coaches and all the staff that’s going down there, our job is to push these guys to get the best out of them that we can.”
 At the end of the day, though, I believe Bermuda have to be realistic.
 The current crop of players have shown throughout qualifying that they’re a tight group and individuals such as Bascome, Butterfield and Tyrell offer that bit of class.
 But do they have enough in their ranks to take a top two finish?
 They could spring a surprise result but to finish in the top two might be too much of a tall order.
 This will be an excellent learning experience for the squad nonetheless, especially those still based on the island as they’ll be exposed to a higher standard of play.

 By Nathan Carr

-Thank you for reading!
+Thanks for reading!
+Feel free to leave any constructive feedback in the comments box below.
 Stay tuned for more CONCACAF U-20 Championship related content coming out soon.
-You can find me on Twitter @caribbeanftbl.
+You can find us on Twitter, Facebook and Instagram.

 Big up to Matt Hall, Jacob Blackstock, Abraham Duverger, Raheem Somersall, Jabari Mitchell, Tevahn Tyrell and Paul Douglas for their contributions to the ‘Inside The Camp’ feature.